-The Himalaya may be remote, but that doesn’t mean you can’t enjoy a huge variety of meals whilst trekking through the highest mountains on Earth.
+The Himalayas may be remote, but that doesn’t mean you can’t enjoy a huge variety of meals whilst trekking through the highest mountains on Earth.

-So long as those meals consist of a grain, vegetables, and (thankfully) cheese.
+So long as those meals consist of grain, vegetables, and (thankfully) cheese.

 Although meat is widely available, as I’ve mentioned before, I abstain from eating animal flesh high in the mountains (unless the animal is killed in front of me).
-Meat's also (typically) the most expensive thing on the menu.
+Meat is also (typically) the most expensive thing on the menu.